-1 Introduction
+1. Introduction

-The weight function plays a key role in Energetic Particle research.
+The weight function plays a key role in energetic particle research.
 The weight function W(X) describes the sensitivity to phase-space variables X of a diagnostic signal and is used in forward modeling of expected signals [1], in tomographic inversions to infer the distribution function [2] and for qualitative interpretation of experimental dependencies [3].
-Mathematically, W determines which portions of the energetic particle distribution function F(X) contribute to a measured signal C, the one at MAST [14] is developed.
-To date, the majority of these weight functions were developed for two-dimensional velocity space but recent work [5] utilizes three-dimensional orbit weight functions.
+Mathematically, W determines which portions of the energetic particle distribution function F(X) contribute to a measured signal C,

-$$C = \int W(X)F(X) \, dX. \tag{1}$$
+$$C = \int W(X)F(X)\,dX.\tag{1}$$

-Weight functions have already been developed for many fast-ion diagnostics such as fast-ion D-alpha (FIDA) [4, 5], collective Thomson scattering [6], neutral particle analyzer (NPA) [1, 7], neutron [8, 9, 10], gamma-ray [11, 12] and fast-ion loss detector [13] diagnostics.
-In the present work, an algorithm to calculate W for a 3 MeV proton diagnostic such as
+Weight functions have already been developed for many fastion diagnostics such as fast-ion D-alpha (FIDA) [4, 5], collective Thomson scattering [6], neutral particle analyzer [1, 7], neutron [8-10], gamma-ray [11, 12] and fast-ion loss detector [13] diagnostics.
+In the present work, an algorithm to calculate W for a 3 MeV proton diagnostic such as the one at Mega Amp Spherical Tokamak (MAST) [14] is developed.
+To date, the majority of these weight functions were developed for twodimensional velocity space but recent work [5] utilizes threedimensional orbit weight functions.